 Which Science is the Science of Pathological Science

-The word science is a subjectively-interpreted name given to a self-created classification, and all humans insert whatever they want into their own self-created classifications.
+The word science is a subjectively-interpreted name given to a self-created classification, and all humans insert whatever they want into their own self-created classifications (see Mermaid Syndrome for more information).
 Within the classification of animals, some humans only insert mammals, but other humans include reptiles, birds, amoeba, and some types of plants.
 If the word animals no longer existed, there would still exist the living beings that the word animals pointed to, and the living beings would remain unchanged.
 Changing a word makes no difference to what is real if the word pointed to real things.

 Within western philosophy's self-invented classification of ethics, if the word ethics were no longer used, then what would still exist?
 If the answer were easy, then western philosophy and science would already have the answer, and philosophers would not have squandered over two-thousand years debating what an ethic really is.
 Take away the subjectively self-invented classification of ethics, and very few individuals could still point to what is real.
 For some of us, we know what an ethic is, and regardless of whether the name were changed to morals or to humming birds, it would make no difference because the real thing remains real and unchanged.